Why should retailers care about this?

 First of all, we hate labels, they’re not helpful but regrettably pretty common.
-Secondly, we believe there is more than one way to be a girl, and that isn’t defined by one colour or being a Princess or a Fairy.
+Secondly, we believe there is more than one way to be a girl, and that girlhood can’t be defined by a neatly packaged, marketable image of pink princesses and sparkly cupcakes.

-Playing with trains and liking Dinosaurs too won’t make girls LESS girls.
+Playing with trains and liking dinosaurs also won’t make girls LESS girls.
 Dressing in a princess gown or a kitten t-shirt won’t make a boy LESS of a boy.

 Children should be able to choose their own interests, explore and engage with lots of different ideas, colours and themes.